Phoenix \Phe"nix\, n.; pl. Phoenixes. [L.

 bursts forth.

-(rocs are very afraid of the phoenix), but, like the mythical bee's sting,
+animal attacking it (rocs are very afraid of the phoenix), but, like the

-dying in the killing of its enemy.
-Phoenixes are natural hemaphrodites, and can
+mythical bee's sting, dying in the killing of its enemy.
+Phoenixes are natural

-be either male or female, and very few do not have a fertilized egg within
+hemaphrodites, and can be either male or female, and very few do not have a

 One reason the bird is associated with the fire service and used on many badges is because of the fact that it has been fabled to be consumed by fire, only to rise again from its ashes.
 Hence, an emblem of immortality.